-Yes, if you mentor twenty diverse youth, ten being female and ten being male from anywhere in the United States or Canada you can make the Firefighter’s ABCs Diversity Honor Roll.
+Yes, if you mentor twenty diverse youth, ten being female and ten being male from anywhere in the United States or Canada with at least four being from a state or province other than where you live, you can make the Firefighter’s ABCs Diversity Honor Roll.

 When you have completed this significant achievement, please complete and attach your NRD form and submit it to email@example.com along with your photo (Head Shot Only) and bio, and you too will be added to this page.
 Download the “Diversity Honor Roll” PDF to share.